sublee/subl.ee/docs/resume.md

 [Npine][], 2008--2011
 :   Supplies stock images for business on <cite>[Iclickart][]</cite>.
     {: .note }
-:   Developed a web server framework adapts the MVC pattern by PHP5.
-Made and
+:   Developed a web server framework adapting the MVC pattern by PHP5.
+Made
-    maintained web sites where provide stock images including
+    and maintained web sites where provide stock images including
     <cite>[Iclickart][]</cite> by the own framework.
 Maintained physical Linux
     machines in a data center.